-Tom Cochran is counsel in the Finance Department of the London office of Latham & Watkins and a member of the Structured Finance Practice.
+Tom Cochran is a partner in the Finance Department of the London office of Latham & Watkins and a member of the Structured Finance Practice.

-Mr. Cochran’s broad experience across asset classes includes advising on transactions collateralized by trade receivables, loans (CLOs and direct lending), residential mortgage loans, unsecured personal loans, and auto loans.
-The transactions have arisen in a range of circumstances, such as corporate restructurings, broader M&A transactions, ongoing treasury management, and portfolio acquisitions, which have demanded specific financing solutions (from traditional public securitizations to private conduit-funded financings).
+Mr. Cochran’s experience across asset classes includes advising on transactions collateralized by trade receivables, NPLs, corporate loans (CLOs and direct lending), residential mortgage loans, unsecured personal loans, auto loans, credit card receivables, and other esoteric asset classes.
+The transactions have arisen in the context of portfolio acquisitions, corporate restructurings, broader M&A transactions, ongoing treasury management, and portfolio acquisitions, each of which have demanded bespoke financing solutions.
+He has advised on the full breadth of securitization structures from traditional public securitizations to private conduit-funded warehouse financings.

 Mr. Cochran has also advised on a number of structured trade and commodity related finance transactions, including commodity receivables securitizations for large energy traders, freight receivables securitizations, inventory and commodity backed structured finance transactions, and structured supply chain finance solutions.

-Prior to joining Latham & Watkins, Mr. Cochran was an executive director at Goldman Sachs supporting its securitization and structured finance businesses.
+Prior to joining Latham, Mr. Cochran was an executive director at Goldman Sachs supporting its securitization and structured finance businesses.

 Mr. Cochran’s transactional experience includes:

-- Portfolio acquisitions of residential mortgage loans and unsecured personal loans (including, by way of exercise of portfolio call options) and any associated bridge financing and/or follow-on or “exit” securitization transactions*
+- Portfolio acquisitions of residential mortgage loans and unsecured personal loans (including, through portfolio call options) and associated bridge financing and/or follow-on or “exit” securitization transactions

-- Acting on behalf of two leading international banks in connection with a South African auto loan securitization*
+- Acting on behalf of leading international banks in connection with a number of UK and South African auto loan securitizations

-- Advising on a conduit-funded securitization of unsecured personal loans originated by a Scandinavian bank*
+- Advising on a number of conduit-funded securitizations of unsecured personal loans originated by Scandinavian banks and Fintechs

-- Assisting with the structuring and regulatory advice on a number of CLO risk retention vehicles
+- Assisting with the structuring and regulatory advice on CLOs and CLO risk retention vehicles

-- The wholesale restructuring of a European bank’s ABCP conduit programme*
+- The wholesale restructuring of a European bank’s ABCP conduit program*